MetOffice/CSET/docs/source/contributing/code-review.rst

 does, a list of the input parameters, a list of the output, any expected errors or warnings that it raises and why, notes, references, and clear examples of the use of the diagnostic.
 The notes and references are particularly important for diagnostics and are less of a requirement for plotting operators.
+The docstrings of operators that are not prefixed with an underscore are used in the documentation and so should be considered carefully.

 The notes section is the most important section of the documentation for diagnostics.
-It should be the main focus of a diagnostic review.
 The notes section provides the detail about the diagnostic.
-It should include a full description of the diagnostic that includes the logic behind it and, where applicable, make use of appropriate references and equations.
-The notes description must include a description of how to interpret the diagnostic including maximum and minimum ranges.
+It should include a full description of the diagnostic that includes the logic behind it (including assumptions used) and, where applicable, make use of appropriate references and equations.
+The notes description must include how to interpret the diagnostic including expected maximum and minimum ranges.
 The description can be brief, and if not included it is recommended that a reviewer asks for a reference pointing to further information if it is available (e.g. ensure the paper that first describes the diagnostic is cited).
-The notes section should include the expected applicability ranges which should cover whether there are any situations in which the diagnostic will not be sensible to use, or if the behaviour changes with resolution.
+The expected applicability ranges should also be included and cover whether there are any situations in which the diagnostic will not be sensible to use, or if the behaviour changes with resolution.
 Finally, an interpretation notes or caveats section could be beneficial if there is likely to be an interpretation of the diagnostic that differs from its conventional interpretation.
 For example, does the ordering of the routines within a model timestep impact the interpretation, e.g., CAPE is traditionally interpreted before precipitation occurs and so if it is output at the end of the timestep it will have a different interpretation to if it was output at the start of the timestep.
-Throughout the entire notes section you should be checking for any scientific inaccuracies and whether it can be easily interpreted by another scientist.
+Throughout the entire notes section you should be checking for scientific inaccuracies and whether it can be easily interpreted by another scientist.
 This interpretation could be from just reading it alone (an expert in the area) or with sufficient referencing for those less familiar with the diagnostic.
 Ideally, the extra reading should be kept to a minimum and there would be enough for someone to be able to interpret the diagnostic but know which papers to cite in a journal article.

 Recipe Documentation
 ~~~~~~~~~~~~~~~~~~~~